Part 1: Introduction to the Mould Awareness Council and Mould Illness

 8.1 Is there a standard/certification for mould remediation?

-Mould Illness/CIRS patients may need a higher level of remediation than the IICRC standard.
-The Surviving Mold protocol to achieve this level is outlined in Schrantz, et al. (2021).
-Indoor Environmental Professional Panel of Surviving Mold Consensus Statement for Microbial Remediation 2020.
-Medical Research Archives, 9(1). https://doi.org/10.18103/mra.v9i1.2327
+Mould Illness/CIRS patients often require a more stringent level of remediation than that required by the IICRC standard.
+The Surviving Mold protocol to achieve this level is outlined in Schrantz, et. al. (2021) Indoor Environmental Professional Panel of Surviving Mold Consensus Statement for Microbial Remediation 2020.
+Medical Research Archives, 9(). https://doi.org/10.18103/mra.v9i1.2327

 8.2 How can I find professionals who do mould remediation?